gskabdwal/assistant-pirate-ai/README.md

 ## Overview

 This project evolves over 30 days to build a fully functional AI Voice Agent.
-As of Day 23, we've completed the **Complete Voice Agent** - a fully integrated conversational AI system that handles the entire pipeline: voice recording → real-time transcription → AI processing → streaming audio responses.
-The implementation provides seamless voice interaction with real-time pipeline visualization and streaming audio playback.
+As of Day 24, we've completed the **Complete Voice Agent with Captain Blackbeard Persona** - a fully integrated conversational AI system featuring a swashbuckling pirate character that handles the entire pipeline: voice recording → real-time transcription → AI processing → streaming audio responses.
+The implementation provides seamless voice interaction with pirate-themed UI, real-time pipeline visualization, and streaming audio playback with nautical personality.

 ### Project Structure